nvashenko/Adafruit-Eagle-Library/README.txt

 dsadsadsadsadasd
 sadsadsadsa
 ### Installation
+e `Options` and from the drop down that appears, `Directories`.
+3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like:

+### Don't click on the files!
+asdasde `Options` and from the drop down that appears, `Directories`.
+3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like:

+### Don't click on the files!
+asdasde `Options` and from the drop down that appears, `Directories`.
+3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like:

+### Don't click on the files!
+asdasde `Options` and from the drop down that appears, `Directories`.
+3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like:

+### Don't click on the files!
+asdasd
 1. Open Eagle and select the `Control Panel` window.
 2. Choose `Options` and from the drop down that appears, `Directories`.
 3. Change the Libraries line from: `$EAGLEDIR/lbr` to something like: